-It was a sunny day on the biggest day of the year thus far for water levels on the Wenatchee River.
+It was a sunny day on the biggest day of the year for water levels on the Wenatchee River.
 Over 17,000 cubic feet per second.
 Boom, it was going to be a big day, a day to send it!
 I met a few girlfriends to go rafting with Osprey Rafting Company in Leavenworth, WA.
 This was a feat in itself as all four of us are mommas.
-We each had 24 hours to scramble together child care, ditch cleaning the house, working, errands etc. It was ladies day on the river and these mommas were going to have a fantastic day with amazing guides and fantastic staff at Osprey.
+We each had 24 hours to cobble together child care, ditch cleaning the house, working, errands etc. It was ladies day on the river and these mommas were going to take advantage of what was promising to be a fantastic day.

 Little did we know that this was the guides most exciting day of the year thus far.
-They knew it was big and the rest of us were surprised by their uber stoke level when we stumbled out of the car still collecting ourselves from getting off “mom duty” and introduced ourselves.
-First we signed a waiver, were told how to wear the appropriate gear provided by the company, wetsuit and booties, splash jackets and a PFD (personal flotation device).
-Then we were loaded in the bus and transported to the put in location just down the road.
+They knew it was big and the rest of us were surprised by their uber- stoke level when we stumbled out of the car still collecting ourselves from getting off “mom duty” and introduced ourselves.
+We signed a waiver, were told how to wear the appropriate gear provided by the company — wetsuit and booties, splash jackets and a PFD (personal flotation device).
+Then we were loaded in the bus and transported to the put-in location just down the road.

-Shane had a quite nature about him.
+Shane had a quiet nature about him.
 Kind, thoughtful and knowledgeable.
-I couldn’t help but try and understand how he “read” the water knowing which direction to go and which way to steer clear of.
-He was a powerful guide in the back, always so calculated with the amount of strokes needed from his crew of misfit mommas.
+I tried to understand how he “read” the water knowing which direction to go and which way to steer clear of.
+He was a powerful guide in the back, always so calculated with the amount of strokes needed from his crew of misfits.
 Somehow we made it through each rapid without being launched from the boat.
 These were HUGE waves.
 Each set of rapids named something different.
 The names of the rapids that stuck in my excited brain were Granny’s Panties, Cupcake (my favorite), and Boulder Bend.

-Shane gave us some information as each momma asked various questions throughout our time on the river.
-How long did he raft for before feeling confident that he could read the water?
+Shane gave us some information as each of us bombarded him with questions during our time on the river.
+How long had he rafted before he was confident in his ability to read the water?
 What kind of water formation was that called?
 What was the most exciting thing he saw while guiding in Alaska?
-The questions went on for hours intermittently between amazing rapids with waves as high as my head if not a bit higher.
-During the spurts of questions Shane answered each question thoroughly and yet was still able to tell us to pay attention for upcoming rapids and areas we would need to focus for.
+The questions went on for hours intermittently between rapids with waves far higher than a pickup truck.
+During the spurts of questions Shane answered each question thoroughly and yet was still able to tell us to pay attention to the upcoming rapids.
 If I had to guess, I think he was specifically talking to me, I have been “told” I can be quite the chatter box.
-This is especially true when I am highly caffeinated, which I was that day (apologies Shane).
+This is especially true when I am highly caffeinated, which I was.

-Surprisingly at the end of our rafting adventure not one single person in all three boats had fallen out of the boat during what was a wild and awesome ride.
-I think the misfit moms were just fine with that, as we all knew that we had kids to get back to and we didn’t want to have to take a swim and remember the crisis mode plans taught to us a few hours earlier.
-We rode the bus back to the office with the various wonderful staff on board and newbie rafters alike, happy conversations brewing about the various highlights of the rafting day.
-Once at the Osprey Raft office we changed out of our wetsuits and gear.
-Then enjoyed an awesome slideshow from Osprey’s photographer Spencer who had followed us throughout our wild fun ride along the banks of the river snapping some serious action shots.
+Surprisingly by the end of our rafting adventure not one person in all three boats had fallen out of the boat during our wet and wild.
+We misfit moms were just fine with that — we all had kids we preferred not to orphan just yet.
+We rode the bus back to the office as stalwart staff and happy newbie rafters relived the highlights of the rafting day.
+Once back at the Osprey’s headquarters, we changed out of our wetsuits and gear.
+Then we enjoyed a slideshow of the day taken by Osprey’s photographer, Spencer Flodin, who had followed our wild ride from the banks of the river, snapping some serious action shots.

 Information about Osprey Rafting: